 “You go through a period of mourning,” she says of those who recently diagnosed with a chronic disease.
 But then, just as she and her parents did after a sibling’s untimely death, “You make a new life.”

 When Everett was a sophomore in college, her younger sister, Barbie, was thrown from a horse and died soon afterward.
-Her family was living in Kabul, Afghanistan, at the time, and Everett had taken a year off from MHC to attend the American University in Beirut.
-Returning home to Kabul, she watched and listened to her parents for clues on how to cope with such a wrenching event.
+Her family was living in overseas, at the time, and Everett had taken a year off from MHC to attend the American University in Beirut.
+Returning home, she watched and listened to her parents for clues on how to cope with such a wrenching event.

 Letting out her pain, crying as much as she needed to, and not being afraid to talk about Barbie was the approach her parents advocated.
 “You have to get out your feelings,” Everett says.
 And once you do, you have a choice to make: get on with the rest of your life, or feel sorry for yourself.
 She chose the former.

 “That summer I learned that stuff happens in life over which we have no control.
 It’s how we respond when it does that defines us,” Everett writes in her recent book, An Alpha-1 COPD Love Story.
 That same approach has served her well as she grapples with her own fragile health.